 The next morning dawned with a pearly pink glow and we headed back to our spot on the east side of the river.
 Capturing eagles, or any moving birds with a camera is a tall order.
 I keep practicing and even rented a telescopic lens for the trip, but missed those 3 big eagles again.
-But Tom got some terrific drone footage
+The eagles are easily spooked and soar high out of range in mere seconds.
+However, Tom got some terrific drone footage.

 After the drone flight we needed some warm-up.
 We headed into town for coffee and hot breakfast at the Sunshine Family Restaurant.

 Reinvigorated, we headed south along the Iowa Scenic Byway/Great River Road, Hwy 52, to Bellevue, IA.
 My advice to you; take any road labeled “scenic”.
 This was a peaceful ride through rolling hills, farms sloping down to the river valley, bluffs and towering oaks.
 Bellevue is a sleepy little town right on the river.
 Its main street sits across from a meandering riverfront park that leads to Lock and Dam #12.

 Here the eagles were swooping and riding small ice floes downriver.
 Dozens were perched across the river in the oak trees.